Modelling LAEs in the Epoch of Reionization with OBELISK: Estimate of

 \subsection{Central flux fraction}

-The amount of flux leftover at line center is expected to be a good indicator of both the \lya{} and the LyC escape fraction, as it should correspond to \lya photons which are able to escape at the systemic redshift and have therefore been scattered only few times.
-These photons would have escaped through clear sightlines in a partially transparent ISM, where we also expect high \fescLyC.
-If there are many clear sightlines we can expect a third, central peak, making the central flux fraction method, derived by \cite{Naidu_2021}, particularly useful when dealing with \lya profiles that have more than two peaks. \citet{Naidu_2021} define the central flux fraction, $f_{\rm cen}$, as:
+The amount of flux leftover at the line center is expected to be a good indicator of both the \lya{} and the LyC escape fraction, as it should correspond to \lya photons that are able to escape at the systemic redshift and have therefore been scattered only a few times.
+These photons would have escaped through clear sight lines in a partially transparent ISM, where we also expect high \fescLyC.
+If there are many clear sight lines, we can expect a third, central peak, making the central flux fraction method derived by \cite{Naidu_2022} particularly useful when dealing with \lya profiles that have more than two peaks. \citet{Naidu_2022} define the central flux fraction, $f_{\rm cen}$, as the fraction of \lya{} flux within $\pm 100$ km s$^{-1}$ of the systemic velocity:

 and show that in their sample of 25 literature LyC leakers at low redshift ($z\approx0.3-4$) a central flux fraction above 10\% corresponds to a high \fescLyC ($f_{\mathrm{esc}}>20\%$), although some high \fescLyC galaxies (two out of nine) are missed with this method.
 The low \fescLyC galaxies (\fescLyC<5\%) are instead selected as having both $f_{\rm cen}<10\%$ and $v_{sep}>375$ km s$^{-1}$.
-It must also be noted that the choice of $\pm 100$ km s$^{-1}$ as the central flux is resolution dependent and might therefore affect our estimates, as our resolution is higher.
+It must also be noted that the choice of $\pm 100$ km s$^{-1}$ as the central flux is resolution-dependent and might therefore affect our estimates, as our resolution is higher.